zach-bush/CallForFire/README.md

-- I want to add more featues that require user input
-- I want to make it more detailed and more accurate to the actual process by lengthening the adjustment phase.
+- I would love to take this code and apply to a program that would add visual graphics to it and resemble a real world simulator.
+That would be really cool and a fun project.